 Monthly from January

-We are pleased to announce that we will be starting a regular series of free workshops aimed at new directors, but which are also open to all interested Tower members.
+We are pleased to announce that we have started a regular series of free workshops aimed at new directors, but which are also open to all interested Tower members.

 These will take place in the theatre on Sundays between 10.30am and 1pm and will be led by experienced Tower directors.